SM radar

 SM was an American made fighter-direction radar used for the ship ground-controlled interception (GCI) during World War II by the United States Navy.
 Variation included the SM-1.

 SM radar

 Microwave set with three axis stabilized antenna, installed on aircraft carriers to search for enemy planes, particularly low-flying and shadow planes, and to supply height, speed and course data so that a Fighter Director Officer can direct fighters to an interception.
-Can also be used to search for ships and periscopes.
+It can also be used to search for ships and periscopes.
 SM is correlated with search sets, such as SK, and with radio communication to planes.
-Has provisions for A and G-band IFF, and a built-in BO antenna.
-For night interception, AIA is required in planes.
+There are provisions for A and G-band IFF, and a built-in BO antenna.
+For night interception, AI is required in planes.